rapidsai/cugraph-docs/docs/cugraph-docs/source/wholegraph/installation/getting_wholegraph.md

 ## Conda

 It is easy to install WholeGraph using conda.
-We recommend using [Miniforge](https://github.com/conda-forge/miniforge).
+You can get a minimal conda installation with [miniforge](https://github.com/conda-forge/miniforge).

 WholeGraph conda packages
  * libwholegraph